“Mind, Body & Soil”

 Primary Care

-The Salaam Community Wellness Center (SCWC) will provide all patients with primary care.
-This is the first point of entry for most patients.
+The Salaam Community Wellness Center (SCWC) provides an integrative, culturally-responsive model of primary care to all patients.
+Primary care is the first point of entry for most patients seeking healthcare services.
 It is the primary care assessment that begins the process of helping to identify the patient’s health, healthcare and social service needs.
 This helps providers to guide the patient through the process of treatment and prevention towards health and wellness.

 Addiction Treatment